Soft vs Hard Golf Balls: The Choice For Average Golfers

 What Golf Ball Is Best For Average Golfers?

-The best type of golf ball for the average golfer is a 2 or 3-piece ball with a low to mid-compression rating.
+The best type of golf ball for the average golfer is a 2 or 3 piece ball with a compression rating under 85.
 Having a ball that spins less off the tee but can still land softly on the green is the best way to hit more fairways and improve short game consistency.

-The reason I’d recommend a 2 or 3 piece golf ball is that they’re cheaper.
-You probably won’t see much benefit in using an expensive ball, plus, you’ll probably lose a number of them per round.
+The reason I’d recommend a 2 or 3 piece ball is that they’re cheaper.
+You probably won’t see much benefit to using an expensive ball, plus, you’ll probably lose a number of them per round.

 RELATED: Cheap vs Expensive Golf Ball Test